kaalam/document.source/jazz_reference/pages/api_ref_channel_bash.md

 ## The base `bash`

-This is, like 0-mq, also a translate() call, the difference is you don't create the pipeline, it always exists and is called "//bash/exec".
+This is, like 0-mq, also a modify() call, the difference is you don't create the pipeline, it always exists and is called "//bash/exec".
 The Tuple is an array of byte, both ways "input" and "result".
 If the size of the "result" buffer is too small for the answer it will be filled up to the available size and something will be lost.
 The answer includes whatever a popen("bash script.sh") writes to stdout/stderr
 (where script.sh is the content of the "input" tensor).